 Use your arms muscle and not the muscles of your back.
 It’s easy to start using your back while mopping in an ‘S’ pattern to shift the washcloth back and forth, but that can trigger backpressure, and no one wishes that.
 Try using the muscles in your arm for this task.

 As soon as it looks fuzzy and muddy, change the tub’s water.
 A water bucket normally gets dirty easily, so refill clean water on your mop’s tub to remove dirty water on the floor.
 Remove dirty water as it slithers soil around the floor rows, and grout lines may also store dirt.

 Both wet and dry mops effectively clean the floors when washed properly.
 However, a discarded mop propagates more dirt and grime than it collects.
-It's important to know how to clean the sponge mop to keep it running efficiently.
-Proper mop washing, storage, and deep cleaning can give you reliable cleaning tool.
+It’s important to know how to clean the sponge mop to keep it running efficiently.
+Proper mop washing, storage, and deep cleaning can give you a reliable cleaning tool.